-Upon completion of this offering, our Compensation Committee will be composed of , and .
-Mr. will serve as chair of the Compensation Committee.
-We expect to satisfy the member independence requirements for the Compensation Committee prior to the end of the transition period provided under current NYSE listing standards and SEC rules.
+Upon completion of this offering, our Compensation Committee will be composed of Messrs.
+Baxter, Glazek and Zimmerman.
+The Compensation Committee will also satisfy the member independence requirements for the Compensation Committee under current NYSE listing standards and SEC rules.
 Following the completion of this offering, our Compensation Committee will, among other things, be responsible for:

-- reviewing, approving and determining, or making recommendations to our board of directors regarding, the compensation of our executive officers; - administering our equity compensation plans; - reviewing, approving and making recommendations to our board of directors regarding incentive compensation and equity compensation plans; and - establishing and reviewing general policies relating to compensation and benefits of our employees.
+- reviewing, approving and determining, or making recommendations to our board of directors regarding, the - compensation of our executive officers; - administering our equity compensation plans; - reviewing, approving and making recommendations to our board of directors regarding incentive compensation and equity compensation plans; and - establishing and reviewing general policies relating to compensation and benefits of our employees.